CTCycle/XREPORT-radiological-reports-generator/assets/docs/GUIDELINES_PYTHON.md

 - Use repository/serializer abstractions (`DataSerializer`, `ModelSerializer`, DB backends) for persistence behavior.
 - Do not bypass DB abstractions with ad-hoc direct SQL in route modules.
-- Keep SQLite/PostgreSQL mode behavior compatible with `DB_EMBEDDED` settings.
+- Keep SQLite/PostgreSQL mode behavior compatible with `database.embedded_database` in `XREPORT/settings/configurations.json`.

 ## 6. Imports, Paths, and Logging